miguelvc6/mvazquez.github.io/blog/posts/2024-11-29-reasoning-and-action-agents/content.md

         raise RuntimeError("Maximum number of retries reached without successful validation.")
 ```

-Here we can see the two assistants that are used to decompose the question and summarize the answers.
-When the question is decomposed, the agent will recursively call itself to answer the subquestions.
-Once all subquestions are answered, the answers are summarized and the final answer is returned.
-With this agent has the ability to use a divide and conquer strategy to answer complex questions.
+These methods enable the agent to break down complex questions into manageable subquestions and then combine the answers into a coherent final response.

-Finally, we write some utility methods to format the messages and to export the reasoning traces to a file for later analysis and our enjoyment.
+Finally, we add utility methods to format messages and save the agent's reasoning trace:

 ```python
     # Formatting